AdobeDocs/workfront.en/help/quicksilver/wf-api/general/api-example-scripts.md

 content-type: api
 navigation-topic: general-api
 title: API example scripts
 description: Following are examples of different programming languages that are used to interact with the Workfront RESTful API.
-Each example performs the following operations:
+Each example performs the following operations - EDIT ME.
 ---

 # API example scripts